The 2007 San Francisco Silent Film Festival (SFSFF) will be held at the Castro Theatre on July 13–15.

 Miss Lulu Bett (1921) was much praised at the time of its release.
 Directed by William C. de Mille, Cecil B. DeMille’s older brother, the film stars Lois Wilson as a small-town girl who is forced to play the role of servant in her sister’s household.
 While the still well-known DeMille (note the spelling) directed sophisticated (or sophisticated wannabe) boudoir melodramas and epics, the now forgotten de Mille (note the spelling) specialized in small, straightforward dramas and comedies.

-The glitzier DeMille will also be represented with a screening of his 1929 reactionary melodrama The Godless Girl, starring Lina Basquette as a young atheist who finds God, redemption, love, and institutional abuse – though not necessarily in that order.
-Not even God, however, is powerful enough to save this dreary melodrama – but then again, The Godless Girl is one of those things: You gotta see it to believe it.
-Admittedly, DeMille does remember a few things about how to direct motion pictures in the film's “elevator” sequence.
-(I'm assuming the SFSFF will be screening the restored version, which includes sound sequences.)
+The glitzier DeMille will also be represented with a screening of his 1928 melodrama The Godless Girl, starring Lina Basquette as a young atheist who finds God, redemption, love, and institutional abuse.
+Admittedly, DeMille does remember a few things about how to direct motion pictures in the film’s “elevator” sequence.
+(I’m assuming the SFSFF will be screening the restored version, which includes sound sequences directed by actor Fritz Feld, as DeMille had been left Pathé for MGM.)

 A Cottage on Dartmoor (1928) is a suspense thriller directed by Anthony Asquith, who went on to have a long and prestigious career in talkies, including Pygmalion (1938), The Importance of Being Earnest (1952), and The V.I.P.s (1963).